digital-asset/ex-healthcare-claims-processing/README.md

     daml start --sandbox-option --address=localhost
     ```
     The navigator will automatically open in new browser tab at http://localhost:7500.
-2. Once the sandbox has started start the automation logic by starting bots.
+2. Once the sandbox has started start the automation logic by starting triggers.
 Type:
     ```shell
     scripts/startTriggers.sh localhost 6865 .daml/dist/*.dar
     ```